phajy/Sesto2024/presentation/ajy-sesto-2024.typ

     image("thick_disc.svg", width: 50%),
   )

   By eye looks the same as thin disk!
-However, combining _XMM_ and _NuSTAR_ data will provide stronger constraints.
+However, even with just the _XMM_ data we can still constrain the accretion flow geometry.
 ]

 #slide[